country-regions/country-region-selector/README.md

 ## country-region-dropdowns

-A common thing you often see in forms is a country dropdown which populates a second region field when a country is selected.
+A common thing you often see in forms is a country dropdown which changes the contents of a second region field when a country is selected.
 It's super easy to do this, but requires a lot of leg work tracking down the data and rigging it all up in your form.
-So this script does exactly that - and gives you a few options to cover the most likely scenarios you may need to handle.
+This script let's you set that all up automatically without having to run any custom javascript.

-The script comes in two versions:
+The script comes in two flavours:
 - standalone script (no dependencies, just plain JS) - **10KB**
 - a jQuery-dependent version (slightly smaller) - **8KB**

 ### Features

-- Lets you define an optional "please select" field for each (with whatever language you want).
+- Lets you customize the default "Please select" field for each country/region with whatever language you want.
 - Lets you specify a default value for each field.
-- Lets you customize the appearance and value of the country field ("Canada" or "CA").
+- Lets you customize the appearance and value of the country field ("Canada" or "CA") - they can be different, if desired (e.g. 2 char code for saving to database; full name for displaying purposes).
-- Lets you have as many country-region fields as you need in your page.
+- Lets you have as many country-region-mapped fields as you need in your page.
-- The standalone version has no dependencies on other any libs (jQuery etc).
+- The standalone version has no dependencies on other any libs (jQuery etc) and you can include the JS file anywhere you want (head/foot).

 ### Example

 Here's an example page that shows a few different ways it can be used.

-- Example page

 ### How to Use

 It's very easy.

-1. Include the `country-region-selector.min.js' file in your webpage.
+1. Include the `country-region-selector.min.js` file in your webpage.
 2. Add two `<select>` fields in the appropriate locations in your form.
 3. Give the country field a class of `crs-country`.
 4. Give the region field a class of `crs-country`.